LibraryBeales/Web-Scraping/index.md

 Build a scraper that collects multiple data points about each book based upon specific criteria.

 In this project you will:
-1. Use the `Inspect` tool in your web browser to identify several pieces of data about each book to collect.
+1. Determine what data we are able to collect about each book listed in the store.
-2. Choose a third data point that will be our filter for which books we want to collect data on.
+2. Use the `Inspect` tool in your web browser to identify the web page struture for those pieces of data.
 3. Understand and use a python script to crawl the web page and extract only the data that meets the classification criteria we identified in steps 1 and 2.
 4. Write the data to a csv file.